DavidLucha/StimControl/README.md

 - [ ] add ability to repeat arbitrary stims - maybe within the .astim?
 - [ ] python socketing - make it easy to add functionality with python

+### StimControl QOL
+- [ ] for loadprotocol etc. - only do it if not already assigned or "select new" has been pressed

 ### Widefield GUI
 - [x] jank when changing bin size / folders / etc.
 - [ ] creating new animal may also create erroneous experiment folders if you're ALSO changing experiment